memgraph/helm-charts/charts/memgraph-high-availability/aks/README.md

 ## Description

 This guide instructs users on how to deploy Memgraph HA to Azure AKS.
 It serves only as a starting point and there are many ways possible to extend what is currently here.
-In this setup each Memgraph database is deployed to separate, `Standard_A2_v2` node.
+In this setup each Memgraph database is deployed to separate, `Standard_A2_v2`.

-## Installation
+## Installing tools

 You will need:
 - [azure-cli](https://learn.microsoft.com/en-us/cli/azure/)